wordofwarning/wordofwarning.org/current/2025/patel/index.md

 Tickets: now available <a href="https://www.eventbrite.com/e/1306671131529" target="_blank">online via Eventbrite</a>.

-Time: Thursday 29 May 2025, 7.30pm (doors open 7pm; performance ends *about* 8.30pm; after an interval there will be an optional postshow Q&A).
+Time: Wednesday 12 November 2025, 7.??pm (performance ends *about* 8.??pm; after an interval there will be an optional postshow Q&A).

 Location: <a href="https://companychameleon.com/contact" target="_blank">Company Chameleon</a>, 6 Barrass St, Openshaw, Manchester M11 1PU.